naduni99x/hacktitude_2023.github.io/README.md

 * `npm start`

-Now the application should run at [http://localhost:3000](http://localhost:3000)
+We recommend you to use [Visual Studio Code](https://code.visualstudio.com/download) as your code editor, which can be downloaded from .
+Additionally, for running the client-side, you can use the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) within Visual Studio Code.

 ### How to navigate in the application

-The system you are about to develop is an online, on-demand learning management system (similar to Coursera, Udemy, etc.).
-The functionality already available are straight forward to understand once you login to the system.
+The system you are about to develop is a platform specifically for connecting people with similar hobbies.
+Users can join communities, share tips and tricks, and collaborate on day-to-day activities related to their hobbies.
+The application consists of 3 main sub modules named,

+1. Colab Hub :
+2. Project Mate :
+3. Hobby Scout :

 You can use the following credentials to login as an already existing user in seed data.
 Navigate the application using the main menu.

-* Username: `abby@hacktitude.io` or `mary@hacktitude.io`
+* Username: `liyana@hacktitude.io`
-* Password: `test`
+* Password: `hack@1234`

-Alternatively you may create an user by yourself.

-* Visit 'Sign Up' and Register a new user
-* Login with the new credentials of the user you just created

 ### Executing the Tests